graphnex/privacy-from-visual-entities/ARTIFACT-EVALUATION.md

 ### Main Results and Claims <a name="results-claims"></a>
 List all your paper's results and claims that are supported by your submitted artifacts.

+#### Main Result 1: Relative impacts on image privacy

+We analysed the classification performance of both GIP and GPA models when re-trained with different training strategies and different design choices to better understand the relative contribution of their individual components.
+The analysis shows that the GIP is highly affected by the presence of the deep features in the privacy nodes and only using the deep features from the objects might be sufficient, and using the node type in the feature vectors is relevant for the model.

+These results are discussed in Sec.6.7 and presented in Table 3 and Table 4 of the article.

-#### Main Result 1: Name
+#### Main Result 2: Name
 Describe the results in 1 to 3 sentences.
 Refer to the related sections in your paper and reference the experiments that support this result/claim.

-#### Main Result 2: Name
-...

 ### Experiments <a name="experiments"></a>
 List each experiment the reviewer has to execute.
 Describe: